 "Once you've had your hair professionally lifted, you can use over-the-counter dyes, which are called 'direct dyes,'" explains Garrett.
-Companies like Manic Panic, Pravana, Overtone, and Pulpriot are reliable, consumer friendly dyes that you can pick up from your local beauty store.
-Of course you run the risk of going too bright, or having an uneven distribution of color, but if you chat with your colorist beforehand while the thought is still brewing, maybe they can offer some pointers for your best at-home experience.
+Companies like Manic Panic, Pravana, Overtone, and Pulpriot offer reliable, consumer-friendly dyes that you can pick up from your local beauty store.
+You run the risk of going too bright or having an uneven distribution of color, but if you chat with your colorist beforehand, they may be able to offer some pointers for your best at-home experience.

 Maintenance and Longevity

-In terms of cost, this highly varies depending on the state your hair is in when you get started.
-An all-over pastel job is obviously much more time consuming and therefore expensive.
+In terms of cost, this varies depending on the state your hair is in when you get started.
+An all-over pastel job is much more time-consuming and, therefore, expensive.
 The more drastic of a color change from your base (and the more platinum you go) is going to require more touch-ups that involve an expert's time and hand.

-Some pastel shades aren't as straight forward and require an informed blend by your chosen color expert.
-Shades like peach need to be mixed just right to avoid any orange-you-glad-you-didn't-learn-that-the-hard-way, type of situations.
+Some pastel shades aren't as straightforward and require an informed blend by a color expert.
+Shades like peach need to be mixed just right to avoid any "orange-you-glad-you-didn't-learn-that-the-hard-way" type of situation.
 With the right help, your colorist's expertise should leave you feeling peachy keen.

 With all the work that goes into acquiring those soft, cool-headed hues, it's thankfully much easier to remove once you're ready to carry on.
-"There are products made to remove pastel colors without using more lightener or causing any damage to the hair."
-Phew!
-Garrett assures us that going back to a more natural look is much easier to attain, especially when the pastel has faded out.
-The process of changing colors again could take time, and time means money, but as long as there is no color correction that needs to be addressed—like a pestering shade of blue that just won't come out—the price point should fall in the same range as any regular color treatment.
+"There are products made to remove pastel colors without using more lightener or causing any damage to the hair," Garrett says, assuring us that going back to a more natural look is much easier to attain, especially when the pastel has faded out.
+The process of changing colors again could take time and money, but as long as you don't need any color correction—like a pestering shade of blue that just won't come out—the price point should fall in the same range as any regular color treatment.